benhook1013/space-game/lib/constants.md

   so they are easy to tweak.
 - Include timing values such as `bulletCooldown` and spawn intervals so behaviour like fire rates and spawn rates can be adjusted centrally.
+- Starfield configuration, including `starfieldTileSize` and `starfieldLayers` for parallax depth and twinkle speeds, lives here too.
 - Use a global `spriteScale` for the default 3× enlargement, with per-entity scale offsets like `playerScale` layered on top.
 - Expose values as `const` when possible so the compiler can optimise them.